valhuber/ApiLogicServer/api_logic_server_cli/docs/Working-With-Docker.md

 &nbsp;

 ## Install - `docker run` arguments
-Once you've [installed Docker](../Tech-Docker) itself, the `docker run` command above installs the ApiLogicServer docker (if it's not already there), and starts it, opening a terminal window on the Docker container.
+Once you've [installed Docker](../Tech-Docker){:target="_blank" rel="noopener"} itself, the `docker run` command above installs the ApiLogicServer docker (if it's not already there), and starts it, opening a terminal window on the Docker container.
 Notes:

 * the `v ${PWD}:/localhost` argument is what enables the ApiLogicServer to create / access the project on your local host
    * Windows - Powershell must be used (due to the `$(PWD)` syntax)